 Q: Can I contact you if I face an amputation in the near future?

 A: The most important thing to have before an amputation is peace of mind.
 By coming to tour a Next Step facility, meet the staff, and view examples of componentry and materials, you can see what the future holds, learn about life after amputation, understand the prosthetic process, and know what services are available.
 Our patients tell us that such opportunities positively affect their pre- and post-operative experiences.

 Q: How soon after surgery can I be fit with a prosthesis?

 A: Your physician ultimately determines when you are ready to proceed with a prosthesis.
 Next Step requires a prescription from a medical doctor to begin the fabrication of a prosthesis.
 Our prosthetists consult with physicians regarding prosthetic care and any issues that may affect treatment outcomes.
 At Next Step, evaluations and consultations are always free of charge.
 For more about the prosthetic process, click here.

 Q: How many amputees does Next Step have on staff?

-A: Next Step currently has three amputees on staff, one in the Warwick office and two in the Manchester office.
-The insight and inspiration that these staff members bring to our company, clients, and communities are vital for the success of our patients.
+A: Next Step currently has five amputees on staff, two in the Warwick office, one in the Newton office and two in the Manchester office.
+The insight and inspiration that these staff members bring to our company and communities are vital for the success of our patients.
 Their knowledge about life as amputees and their firsthand experiences are invaluable resources to those we serve.